 Maintenance costs (parts and materials are not included in prices):

--Detailed cleaning with all 4 to 6 strings change $30 (add 1.50 each extra string)
+-Detailed cleaning (not machine buffing but hand polishing) with strings change $30 (plus add 1.50 each extra string)

 -Basic set up $45